PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 STANDARD INSURANCE COMPANY, Special Investigations Unit

-SIU Investigator Intern activities may include the following (all times estimated and subject to change):
+SIU Investigator Intern activities may include the following:

 - Assist in investigations.
-Conduct online and other research to assist investigators in investigating fraud cases.
+Conduct online and other research to assist investigators and other personnel in investigating fraud, as well as claims and other insurance transactions.

 - Case load.
 Managing a small caseload of low-complexity insurance fraud cases.
 Involves analysis of policy and claim facts, devising investigative plans, executing plans, conducting online research, managing private investigators conducting field work and preparing cases for law enforcement.